Msisso213/Tryhackme_Write-up/README.md

 # Tryhackme_Writeups
-These are Tryhackme Learning Material that I found usefull also as the answer of different exercises
+These are Tryhackme Learning Material that I found usefull.
+There is also the answers of the exercises

 ## Writeups